-- Wearing gloves, remove and discard the stems from all of the jalapeno peppers.
-I suggest you leave all the seeds and white membrane in, as the sweetness tames the heat and you want some lunch in these pickles.
+Wearing gloves, remove and discard the stems from all of the jalapeno peppers.
+I suggest you leave all the seeds and white membrane in, as the sweetness tames the heat and you want some punch in these.

 Slice the peppers into uniform 1/8-1/4 inch rounds.
 You can do this by hand, but I usually push them through the small hole of my food processor, a few at a time so that the slices are uniform.
 Set aside.

 In a large pot, bring cider vinegar, white sugar, turmeric, celery seed, granulated garlic and cayenne pepper to a boil.
 Reduce heat and simmer for 5 minutes.
 Add the pepper slices and simmer for 4 minutes.
 Use a slotted spoon to transfer the peppers, loading into clean, sterile canning jars to within 1/4 inch of the upper rim of the jar.
 Pack them down a bit, but not too tightly as you need adequate space for the syrup to cover the peppers.
 Turn heat up under the pot with the syrup and bring to a full rolling boil.
 Boil hard for 6 minutes.

 Use a ladle to pour the boiling syrup into the jars over the jalapeno slices.
 Insert a chopstick to the bottom of the jar two or three times to release any trapped pockets of air.
 Adjust the level of the syrup if necessary.
 Wipe the rims of the jars with a clean, damp towel and fix on new, two-piece lids to finger-tip tightness.

 *If you have leftover syrup, and it is likely that you will, you may can it in half-pint or pint jars, too.
 It’s wonderful brushed on meat on the grill or added to potato salad or, or, or… In short, don’t toss it out!